binxio/ec2-boot-mount-ebs-volume/README.md

 the mount command is the same and independent of the machine type and and order of volume attachment.

+As the device name now potentially fluctuates on every boot, the use of /etc/fstab is hazardous.

 ## Usage
 In your cloud-init and the following bootcmd:
 ```
  - ec2-boot-mount-ebs-volume --device /dev/xvdd --directory /var/mysql --fstype ext4 --options defaults || shutdown now
 ```
-note that we shutdown the instance, if an error occurs.
+this shuts down the instance, if an error occurs.
 Typically volumes are attached, with precious data.
 Allowing the machine to continue to boot, while the disk is not mounted would be dangerous.